Skip to main content

 await initWasm();

-// Assumes `client` is already created (see Setup)
+// Assumes `client` and `walletClient` are already created (see Setup)

 const { uploader, observer } = client;

-// 1.
-Fetch the DKG global public key
+// Pure read: fetch the DKG global public key

 const globalPubKey = await observer.getGlobalPubKey();